maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 codecs for you from case classes and sealed traits?
 Or how tapir generates a whole OpenAPI documentation from your endpoint definitions?

+// TODO: was kann man in diesem blog post lernen

 But before we start let me tell you the tale of princess Dotty.
 If you aren't into tales you may want to immediately get your hands dirty by [jumping into the technical](TODO) part of the post.